Top things to know

 Instead of committing to a full-on coding bootcamp, free web development courses are designed to give you an introduction to the field without going too far down the garden path.

 Many are in a tutorial format, which isn’t going to take up a huge amount of your life with assignments and longer lessons.
 Videos are typically broken into bite-size chunks less than ten minutes long, stopping you from being overwhelmed.

-As well as time, you’re not getting roped into something bigger than the free web development course itself if you don’t want to.
-Apart from creating an account or leaving your email address, this can be a no-strings coding fling—it can even be just a weekend thing!
+As well as time, you’re not getting sucked into something bigger than the course itself–if you don’t want to.
+Apart from creating an account or leaving your email address, this can be a no-strings coding fling.

 The other reason why free web development courses are a great idea is due to the other limited resource we have—money.
 The majority of providers are offering these as a taster of their larger or more specialized paid programs, so they’re aiming to both educate you and woo you, at the same time.

 If you enjoy the lessons and want to continue learning programming, perfect.
 You can now pay for a course knowing that it’s a good investment.
 But this also means that if you try a free web development course for beginners and find out that it’s just not your thing, you can walk away not only with no regrets but also a full wallet.

 So, now that we know why it’s almost a no-brainer to try out a free web development course if you can spare some time, let’s go through some options.